MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nn-uiautomationclient-iuiautomationvirtualizeditempattern.md

 ## -description

-Represents an virtualized item, which is an item that is represented by a placeholder automation element in the Microsoft UI Automation tree.
+Represents a virtualized item, which is an item that is represented by a placeholder automation element in the Microsoft UI Automation tree.

 ## -inheritance